State Space Closure: Revisiting Endless Online Level Generation via Reinforcement Learning: State Space Closure

-\end{proof} The derivation of Eq. \eqref{eq:ssc} shows that if no unseen state will be introduced at the $\ith{h}$ step, then the MDP will never transit to any unseen state even if the the step number goes to infinite.
-This can imply a poor among-level diversity, which relies on the scale of $\S_{g:h-1}$.
-It also indicate that the RL designer can learn to make decision on any state that may appear in an endless generation, even in an infinite horizon of $h$, so that we can train a robust endless online level generator with a finite-horizon MDP if SSC is realised.
+The derivation of Eq. \eqref{eq:ssc} shows that if no unseen state will be introduced at the $\ith{h}$ step, then the MDP will never transit to any unseen state even if the step number goes to infinite.
+This can imply a poor inter-level diversity, which depends on the scale of $\S^\pi_{g:h-1}$.
+It also indicates that the RL policy can learn to make decisions at any state that possibly appears in an endless generation, even if it was trained in an infinite horizon of $h$.
+Therefore, we can train a robust endless online level generator with a finite-horizon MDP if SSC occurs.